warwickallen/process-inbox/README.md

 1. Convert the Coffee Script to a Google Script file by running `./compile` then paste the Google Script file into a Google Apps Script project.

 1. Create triggers for the `processHighPriorityRules` and `processLowPriorityRules` functions.

+1. On your phone's Gmail app, set the notification rules for the label "Notifications/yes".